jelaiw/blog/about.markdown

 permalink: /about/
 ---
 ## The Problem
 Why does the technology world have a cybersecurity problem?
-If you believe that "software is eating the world", and maybe also that software has already eaten the world, then perhaps much of the answer lies in how we develop software.
+If you believe that "software is eating the world", then perhaps much of the answer lies in how we develop software.

-In particular, to the extent that each existing software vulnerability is a security bug that was unwittingly written into code by a developer, can we prevent new bugs from being introduced while writing software?
+To the extent that an existing vulnerability is a security bug that was unwittingly written into code by a developer, can we prevent new bugs from being introduced while writing software?
 After all, if the well-meaning, but busy developer knows how to write secure code, would they still otherwise choose to write vulnerable code?

 ## The Hypothesis
 Perhaps this is possible with some thoughtful combination of training, tooling, and process?